chadbaldwin/chadbaldwin.github.io/_posts/2022-06-02-whats-new-in-sql-server-2022.md

 | 8     | 4      | 20     | 4      | 5      |
 | 9     | 5      | 25     | 5      | 5      |
 | 10    | 5      | 30     | 5      | 6      |
+*/
 ```

-The problem here is we're repeating a lot of code...`OVER (PARTITION BY [value] % 2 ORDER BY [value])` is repeated on every line.
+The problem here is we're repeating a lot of code...`OVER (PARTITION BY [value] % 2 ORDER BY [value])` is repeated four times.
 That's a bit wasteful, and open to error.
 All it takes is for that window to change and a developer accidentally forgets to update one of them.

 That's where the new `WINDOW` clause comes in.
 Instead, you can define your window with a name/alias and then reuse it.
 So it is only defined once.